maxbiostat/Student_projects/README.md

 Contact: `lmax DOT fgv AT gmail`

 **Working environment**: I am a hands off supervisor with a strong focus on fostering independence and scientific curiosity.
-Expect to given loads to read and a few 'lectures' on how to do Science properly.
+Expect to be given loads to read and a few 'lectures' on how to do Science properly.
 I make a point of always being available _via_ email and for pre-booked one-on-one sessions.

 ### Undegraduate (Scientific Initiation [IC] and Honours thesis [TCC])